hemantasapkota/hemantasapkota.github.io/_src/content/posts/recording-and-uploading-html5-webaudio-angular.md

 We'll use the [RecordRTC](https://github.com/muaz-khan/WebRTC-Experiment/tree/master/RecordRTC) library for handling the nitty gritty of Web Audio API.

-### Recording ###
+### Client side Recording ###

 The following angular service initialises recordRTC context and maps it to the window.
+It also exposes the ```UploadLastRecording``` method for posting the audio data to the server.

 ```
 angular.module('app.audioMaster', [])